The Holocaust Goes Down the Memory Hole

 Fox News’s Brit Hume was a bit more succinct and a lot more sarcastic in his critique: “Thanks a lot, US educators.”
 (Not to quibble, but Mr. Hume forgot the scare quotes around the word “educators.”)

 Allie Beth Stuckey, herself a conservative Millennial, was more indignant: “What are people learning in school today??
 How can you learn about WWII without learning this?
-How can you not be required to read Night or The Hiding Place or The Diary of Ann Frank or watch Schindler’s List or visit the Holocaust Museum?
+How can you not be required to read Night or The Hiding Place or The Diary of Anne Frank or watch Schindler’s List or visit the Holocaust Museum?
 Why?”

 No wonder young people are so busy tearing down American monuments.
 They’re ignorant of real evil.